rohit-ptl/Install_Instructions-Win10-Deeplearning-Keras-Tensorflow/README.md

 ## Troubleshooting
 1. Please make sure that the right versions of CUDA and cuDNN are installed
-2. You will need to install tensorflow-gpu 1.5 or 1.6 to enable CUDA 9.0 and cuDNN 7 support.
+2. You will need to install tensorflow-gpu 1.5 or above to enable CUDA 9.0 and cuDNN 7 support.
 Prior versions don't support this.
 3. Ensure that environment variables are correctly set.
 The system variables must have the following in them:

     | Variable | Must contain Value|